Introduction

 When GAUSS first starts up, it is only aware of its own built-in functions and procedures.
 Defining a procedure is the process of making GAUSS aware of your procedure.
 If you try to use a procedure before it is defined, like this:

-// Clear all data and procedures from the GAUSS workspace
+// Clear all data and procedures from the GAUSS workspace new; // Call procedure that has not been defined power(3, 2);

-you will get the error G0025 : Undefined symbol: 'power'.
+you will get the error G0025 : Undefined symbol: 'power'

 Here are four ways to define your GAUSS procedure:

-1. Add the procedure to your main code file.
+- Add the procedure to your main code file.

-2. Run the GAUSS procedure.
+- Run the GAUSS procedure.

-3. Place the procedure in a .g file.
+- Place the procedure in a

-4. Add your procedure to a GAUSS library.
+file. - Add your procedure to a GAUSS library.

 1. Add the procedure to your main code file.
 The simplest method to define a procedure is to simply add it to your code and run the main file.
 This allows for a natural process of learning-by-doing.